Solid State Logic SL 4000: Second-hand market

 Even though Solid State Logic ceased manufacturing SL 4000 Series consoles in 2002, there is still demand for these large-format analog recording consoles which supports a large second-hand market and a number of third-party companies offering spare parts.

-The SL 4000 B serial number 11, originally purchased by Le Studio in Montreal where it was used from 1980-1985, recording such albums as Rush's Moving Pictures, is now in use at Tree Sound Studios in Atlanta.
+The SL 4000 B serial number 11, originally purchased by Le Studio in Montreal where it was used from 1980 to 1985, recording such albums as Rush's Moving Pictures, is now in use at Tree Sound Studios in Atlanta.

 The SL 4000 E serial number #001 is currently in service at Sonic Ranch Recording Studios in Tornillo, Texas.
 The SL 4000 E (with upgraded G+ computer) from Genesis' The Farm Studio now in use at Essex Recording Studios.
 The SL 4000 E originally built in 1984 for Battery Studios in London was purchased and refurbished in 2018 for use at 2noisy studio in Azpetia, Spain.

 The SL 4000 G+ Special Edition console previously used at Roundhouse Recording Studios in London was purchased by Massive Attack in 2005 for use in their new studio facility.
 The SL 4000 G+ from Eden Studios is now in use at Blue Bell Hill in Kent, England.
 SL 4000 G+ previously used at Real World Studios and at AIR Studios is now in use at Abbey Recording Company.